bxavaby/vault/README.md

 # UML Diagrams

-To document the architecture and behavior of *Verse Vault*, I have created the following **UML diagrams**:
+To document the architecture and behavior of *Verse Vault*, I have created the following **diagrams**:

 ## 1️⃣ Use-Case Diagram
 The **Use-Case Diagram** visualizes how users interact with the system, showcasing different features available in the CLI.